You are currently signed in as .

 The forerunner of the modern cultural center was, in early colonial America, the church.
 The small communities established by immigrants on the North American continent were, by and large, single-denominational communities.
 Churches functioned as the center of community life.
 Proclamations from civic authorities were read in churches, trials were held in churches, and the milestones of life were observed in churches.

-Formal cultural centers or associations began to emerge in the late 1800s and early 1900s.
+Eventually shifting from churches, formal cultural centers or associations began to emerge in the late 1800s and early 1900s.
 In part these were places for the wealthy to pursue philosophy and enjoy art performances in pleasant surroundings.
 Other cultural centers were founded by immigrant groups seeking the solace of a known language and familiar customs.

 The forerunners of museums in colonial America were "cabinets of curiosities," or collections of unrelated objects that caught the imagination of collectors.
 These cabinets, which saw greatest growth in the early to mid-1700s, were often attached to a library society or college.
 Open by subscription to members but not to the general public, they offered lectures in the interest of advancing knowledge, as well as an opportunity to observe the collections.
 Some of the earliest cabinets were a scientific cabinet at Harvard College that traced its origins to the gift of a telescope by Governor John Winthrop in 1672; the American Philosophical Society in Philadelphia, founded by Benjamin Franklin; and the Charleston Museum, affiliated with a library, which sustained a devastating fire in 1778.
 The Charleston Museum was not entirely destroyed, and after decades, it was reborn under the naturalist and educator Louis Agassiz in about 1850, to become one of the nation's leading museums.
 The fire of 1778, however, marked a symbolic end to the elitist model of the cabinet and the start of the public museum in America.